SavvyWombat/color-php/README.md

 echo (string) Color::fromString('rgb(50,100,150)')->toCMYK(); // cmyk(67,33,0,41)
 ```

-You can replace existing colors with new models.
+You can replace existing color types with new ones.

-You can get a list of registered colors via `Color::registeredColors()`.
+You can get a list of registered color types via `Color::registeredColors()`.

 ## Custom color specifications

-Once you've registered your color model, you can register color specification patterns that can be used to create that color from a string.
+Once you've registered your color type, you can register color specification patterns that can be used to create that color from a string.

 The patterns use regex, without the start and end delimiters. `fromString` will add the delimiters automatically.